otaviojacobi/balena-voice-assistant/blogPost.md

 4) Have fun!

 ## Using the Voice Assistant Builder
 As mentioned previously, the ultimate goal of this project is to reduce friction for people creating their own voice assistant.
 We do that by providing an easy to use User Interface that connects many pieces (Rhasspy, Home Assistant and others).
-These services are also accessible independently on your local network (for more see [Advanced Usage]()).
+These services are also accessible independently on your local network (for more see [Advanced Usage](https://github.com/otaviojacobi/voice-assistant-builder/blob/main/blogPost.md#advanced-usage)).
 This section will focus on what can be done directly in the UI.

 ### Simple Q&A rule
-The first and more basic feature one can execute with our Voice Assistant Builder is the have a fixed audio input mapped to an audio output.
-You can give it a try with the following examples:
+A basic first feature you can execute with the Voice Assistant Builder is having a fixed audio input mapped to an audio output.
+Try it out with the following example:

 ```ini
 [QARule]